SAVE

 Here are a few helpful steps to guide you as you apply compost to your lawn.
 It is a fairly simple chore and is easily added to your weekend gardening projects.
 Here’s what you’ll need: an aerator, a shovel, a rake, and the right amount of compost for your yard.

 1. First, calculate how much compost you will need to effectively cover your entire lawn to a depth of one-half of an inch.
 This is the optimum coverage depth.
-Compost is typically sold by the cubic yard.
-One cubic yard will cover approximately 500 square feet of lawn.
-Do not skimp.
-Buy enough to cover the entire lawn.
-Otherwise, your grass might grow unevenly.
+Compost is typically sold by the cubic yard and one cubic yard will cover approximately 500 square feet of lawn.
+Do not skimp!
+Buy enough to cover the entire lawn, otherwise, your grass might grow unevenly.

 2. After purchasing the compost, use an aerating tool over the entire surface of the lawn.
 This will punch divot holes into the ground and allow the nutritious compost to reach the roots of the grass.